 Planning a career is an important four-year process.
 Like a difficult exam, career development requires more than last-minute preparation.
-UTB/TSC offers a four-year degree plan to help students develop a career path.
+UTB offers a four-year degree plan to help students develop a career path.

 - First-Year (up to 29 semester credit hours)